 Noritake is renowned for designing and manufacturing the highest quality tableware.
 Below is a helpful guide for looking after your Noritake.
 Quality porcelain and bone china are the strongest ceramic dinnerware materials; they are fired at the highest temperatures and are made of the strongest ingredients.
 So you can use your finest china as often as you wish with as much confidence, or more, as your “everyday” set of dishes.
-But keep this in mind about all of your dinnerware, glassware and tableware: treat them with the respect that high quality, beautifully crafted products of any kind deserve.
+But keep this in mind about all your dinnerware, glassware and cutlery: treat them with the respect that high quality, beautifully crafted products of any kinds deserve.
 Although very strong, porcelain and bone china are still breakable if abused, while even premium stainless steel can stain or pit if not treated carefully.

 - If you have a dishwasher with a fine china/crystal cycle, please follow the dishwasher manufacturer’s recommendations.

-- Whether you are using the dishwasher or washing by hand, use the minimum amount of detergent necessary for cleaning and make sure your tableware is completely rinsed.
-An oily feeling or rainbow colored sheen generally means that detergents are still present and the harsh chemical action is continuing.
-Rinse well!
+- Whether you are using the dishwasher or washing by hand, use the minimum amount detergent necessary for cleaning and make sure your tableware is completely rinsed.
+An oily feeling or rainbow coloured sheen generally means that detergents are still present and the harsh chemical action is continuing.
+Rinse well.

 Care Advice for Formal Dinnerware